 Israeli art has always been at the forefront of Tel Aviv’s flourishing status as the cultural capital of Israel.
-Israeli art has always had deeper meanings attached to it since the most artists of the Israeli art form ponder over the questions of conflict and identity through their artwork.
+Israeli art has always had deeper meanings attached to it since most artists of the Israeli art-form ponder over questions of conflict and identity through their artwork.

 Since its origin, it has taken on different shapes, but the one thing central to all Israeli art through the ages has been the artist’s fixation with abstract views about the nature of life and being.
-No matter what era you pick up an Israeli art from, mental stimulation is one aspect you are bound to find in it.
+No matter what era of Israeli art form you pick, mental stimulation is one aspect you are bound to find in it.

-The 1920s saw the emergence of the Modernist style in Israeli paintings and art in general.
-The tone then changed to more contemporary forms of today where Israeli artists explore a vast array of topics in their arts ranging from the depiction of local Israeli landscapes and Mediterranean lights to the artistic interpretation of Jewish traditions and their philosophy about figurative art.
+The 1920's saw the emergence of the Modernist style in Israeli paintings and art in general.
+The tone then changed to the more contemporary forms of today, where Israeli artists explore a vast array of topics through their artworks, ranging from the depiction of local Israeli landscapes and Mediterranean lights to the artistic interpretation of Jewish traditions and their philosophy about figurative art.

-Current socio-political issues have also seen their fair share of manifestations in the contemporary Israeli arts.
-It is safe to say there is nothing untouched by the Israeli arts.
+Current sociopolitical issues have also seen their fair share of manifestation in contemporary Israeli artwork.
+It is safe to say that nothing is left untouched by Israeli art.

 Tel Aviv at the heart of the Israeli arts industry

-Israeli art is fresh, engaging, and exhilarating and is an important element of the cultural scene in Israel.
-Art galleries, therefore, are commonplace all over Israel.
+Israeli art is fresh, engaging and exhilarating and is an important element of the cultural scene in Israel.
+Art galleries are, therefore, commonplace throughout Israel.
 There is a beautiful artist’s village near Haifa, and there are galleries in Jerusalem, Ein Hod, Safed, and Galilee – essentially all over Israel.

-At the center of it all are the art galleries in Tel Aviv.
-Local artist exhibitions and art galleries flock the Israeli streets.
-The majority of Israeli art is enfolded in Tel Aviv and exploring the local art scene will give you a comprehensive view of the mysticism and invigoration that Israeli art is known for.
+At the center of it all are the art galleries of Tel Aviv.
+Local artists' exhibitions and art galleries crowd Israeli streets.
+The majority of Israeli art is displayed in Tel Aviv and exploring the local art scene will give you a comprehensive view of the mysticism and invigoration that Israeli art is known for.

-Exploring Israeli arts through myriad art galleries of Tel Aviv
+Exploring Israeli arts through the myriad of art galleries in Tel Aviv

-Being the hotspot of Israel’s art scene, Tel Aviv is one city where you wouldn’t need to separately look for an arts gallery or exhibition.
+Being the hot-spot of Israel’s art scene, Tel Aviv is one city where you will not need to look for an arts gallery or exhibition as a separate activity.
 Take a simple stroll down the street and you are bound to come across brilliant pieces of art displayed in museums, galleries, and exhibitions.

 The Tel Aviv Museum of Art